NakedFerret/NakedFerret.github.io/_posts/2014-02-06-webapi-notification.md

 permalink: /blog/6/
 ---

 This article will show how to use the [Notification API](https://developer.mozilla.org/en-US/docs/WebAPI/Using_Web_Notifications).
-We will be building the app `API Showcase` through the rest of these series to quickly test each new api.
+We will be building the app `API Showcase` through the rest of these series to quickly test each new API.
 [Try the demo of version one](/demos/04/)

 _Note:_ This is the icon for the new application